Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 ## Java Overview:-
-1. What is JDK, JRE, JVM?
+**1. What is JDK, JRE, JVM?**
 	Ans.
 	JDK(Java Development Kit) : JDK is intended for software developers and includes development tools such as the Java compiler, Javadoc, Jar, and a debugger.
 	JRE(Java Runtime Environment) : JRE contains the parts of the Java libraries required to run Java programs and is intended for end users.
 JRE can be view as a subset of JDK.
 	JVM: JVM (Java Virtual Machine) is an abstract machine.
 It is a specification that provides runtime environment in which java bytecode can be executed.
 JVMs are available for many hardware and software platforms.
 		JDK = JRE + Development Tools(Java compiler, Javadoc, Jar, debugger.)
 		JRE = JVM + Library Classes(JDBC, AWT, JNDI, class library lke rt.jar)

-2. Can you brifely tell me about JVM Architecture?
+**2. Can you brifely tell me about JVM Architecture?**
 	Ans:- Class Loader SubSystem, Different Memory, Execution Engine, Native method interface?

 3. Is main() compulsory in java?
 Ans: Brfore Java 7, it is not mandatory to write main().
 You canhave full code inside static block and run that,